Search Delivery Network

 For Typesense Cloud SDN clusters provisioned after Jun 16, 2022,

-if a particular region has infrastructure issues, or a node is in accessible for any reason, traffic is automatically re-routed to the next closest node that is healthy server-side.
 So specifying fallback nodes in the client configuration is optional (but still recommended when a client library supports it), as traffic re-routing in error scenarios happens on the server-side.

-In Typesense Cloud SDN clusters provisioned before Jun 16, 2022, the nearest node endpoint will always resolve to the node that's closest to the user, regardless of whether the node is healthy or not.
+In Typesense Cloud SDN clusters provisioned before Jun 16, 2022, the nearest node endpoint will resolve to the node that's closest to the user, regardless of whether the node is healthy or not.
 So you would have to rely on client-side load-balancing and the fallback nodes mentioned above to route requests away from unhealthy nodes.
 In this case, specifying both the nearest node and fallback node is required in the client libraries.